 I’ll preface this by saying: if you can’t control your spending, don’t use a credit card.
 But if you can use a credit card to buy things you were already going to buy, and pay off your balance in full every month, you can earn some extra cash by using a rewards credit card.

-If travel is more your game and that's one of the reasons you're working towards FI (you're like me!), then the Chase Sapphire Preferred Card might serve you better.
-It offers 2x points on travel and dining at restaurants, and there's a low annual fee of $95.
+If travel is more your game and that’s one of the reasons you’re working towards FI (you’re like me!), then the Chase Sapphire Preferred Card might serve you better.
+It earns the ultra-valuable Ultimate Rewards points.

 Keep A Positive Mindset